How Does Equity Release on Jointly Owned Property Work?

 The amount of equity that joint applicants can release primarily depends on the age of the youngest homeowner and the property’s value.

-The older the youngest homeowner is, the higher the percentage of the property’s value that can be released.
+The older the youngest homeowner, the higher the percentage of the property’s value that can be released.

 Common Questions